Jon Polito

-Jon Raymond Polito (December 29, 1950 – September 1, 2016) was an American character actor.
+Jon Raymond Polito (December 29, 1950 – September 1, 2016) was an American actor.
 In a film and television career spanning 35 years, he amassed over 220 credits.
-Notable television roles included Detective Steve Crosetti in the first two seasons of Homicide: Life on the Street and as Phil Bartoli on the first season of Crime Story.
+His television roles included Detective Steve Crosetti in the first two seasons of Homicide: Life on the Street and Phil Bartoli on the first season of Crime Story.
 He also appeared in several films including The Rocketeer, The Crow and Gangster Squad, as well as his work with the Coen brothers.
 He appeared in five of their films, including Miller's Crossing, Barton Fink and The Big Lebowski.
-Polito also portrayed legendary "hungry i" nightclub impresario Enrico Banducci in a large supporting role in Tim Burton's 2014 film Big Eyes starring Amy Adams and Christoph Waltz.
+Polito also portrayed hungry i nightclub impresario Enrico Banducci in a large supporting role in Tim Burton's 2014 film Big Eyes starring Amy Adams and Christoph Waltz.